andrew/ultimate-awesome/README.md

 - [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
 - [awesome-leadership](https://github.com/AdyKalra/awesome-leadership) - Everything Leadership - Qualities, building teams, books, one-ones, strategy, influencing, anything leadership.
 - [awesome-tsung](https://github.com/aliesbelik/awesome-tsung) - A collection of resources covering all aspects of Tsung usage for load testing.
+- [awesome-ampl](https://github.com/ampl/awesome-ampl) - A curated list of awesome stuff made by the AMPL community.
 - [awesome-minecraft](https://github.com/arkflame/awesome-minecraft) - ⛏️  Useful Minecraft tools and resources.
 - [awesome-swift-charts](https://github.com/artemnovichkov/awesome-swift-charts) - A hand-curated list of Swift Charts resources.
 Feel free to contribute!.
 - [awesome-berlin](https://github.com/AwesomeCities/awesome-berlin) - Berlin is 💯% awesome! 🍻🍾🤘.
 - [awesome-web-visualizations](https://github.com/bartolomej/awesome-web-visualizations) - A curated list of cool visualization on the web 👁️.
 - [awesome-edge-computing](https://github.com/bitoceango/awesome-edge-computing) - Awesome-edge-computing，边缘计算各种资料汇总，相关技术资料汇总.
 - [awesome-climate-research](https://github.com/Bluteshi/awesome-climate-research) - A curated list of resources about various climate research topics.
+- [awesome-computer-vision](https://github.com/brandonhimpfen/awesome-computer-vision) - A curated list of awesome libraries, frameworks, tools, datasets, and research papers in computer vision, covering topics such as object detection, image segmentation, 3D vision, and more.
 - [awesome-osint](https://github.com/brandonhimpfen/awesome-osint) - A curated list of high-quality open-source intelligence (OSINT) tools, resources, and techniques for investigations, journalism, cybersecurity, and more.
 - [awesome-puppeteer-zh](https://github.com/chinanf-boy/awesome-puppeteer-zh) - 🇨🇳翻译: <awesome-puppeteer> Puppeteer 资源的精选列表 ❤️ 校对 ✅.
 - [awesome-env](https://github.com/claui/awesome-env) - Curated list of awesome version managers in the style of chruby, rbenv and rvm.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
 - [fucking-awesome-chrome-devtools](https://github.com/correia-jpv/fucking-awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-docker](https://github.com/correia-jpv/fucking-awesome-docker) - 🐳 A curated list of Docker resources and projects.
+With repository stars⭐ and forks🍴.
+- [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-raspberry-pi](https://github.com/correia-jpv/fucking-awesome-raspberry-pi) - CC0 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources. 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃 Contributions are welcome!
 Our maintenance capacity is limited, so we highly appreciate pull requests.
 - [awesome-design-patterns](https://github.com/DarLiner/awesome-design-patterns) - 优秀软件与架构设计模式资源收集。包含10种常见的软件架构模式、GoF设计模式、云架构模式、微服务和分布式系统、大数据、数据库等.